Nitinsoni03062024/Nitin.soni/_posts/2024-6-10-Docker-And-Container.md

 > **What is provisoning**

 It’s a method to providing VMs with some application installation.
-It's a requirement of field company.

 > **Provisioning Method**